-We’re honoured to be welcoming a stellar line up of soloists to the event too:
+We were also honoured to welcome a stellar line up of soloists to the event:

 Bjorg Thorhallsdottir (soprano)